Muhammad-Mouta/sss-ml-pack/README.md

 0.5171777204570516
 ```

-For more information about the model and the thought process behind it, we have uploaded the model's chapter in the project's book to this repository.
+For more information about the model and the thought process behind it, we have uploaded the model's chapter in the project's book to this repository (sSs_ml_model.pdf).